fluffos/fluffos/docs/efun/sockets/socket_create.md

     Where fd is the socket which received the data, and message is the data which was received.

+    In non-binary mode, message will be sanitized with UTF8 encoding and returned as an string.

+    In binary mode, raw messages will be returned as a buffer.

     The argument close_callback is the name of a function for the driver to call if the socket closes unexpectedly, i.e. not as  the  result  of  a